Billotais/bilat.xyz/vita.md

 ## Collaborative GAN

 In a normal GAN architecture, once the model is trained, we only use the generator to create our final samples.
 Collaborative GAN is a technique where the discriminator is also used during the sampling phase, to hopefully get better results.
-Collaborative GAN is used only once the original training of the model is completly done.
+Collaborative GAN is used only once the original training of the model is completely done.
 I will present here the modified version of this method, adapted from the original paper.

 There are two main part to this method :